Obama praises Biden for guiding US through ‘perilous times’ at portrait unveiling

 ‘Thanks to your decency, and thanks to your strength – maybe most of all, thanks to your faith in our democracy and the American people, the country is better off than when you took office’

-Former president Barack Obama returned to the White House on Wednesday offering strong words of praise and support for the man who served as his Vice President for eight years, President Joe Biden.
+Former president Barack Obama returned to the White House and offered strong words of praise and support for the man who served as his vice president for eight years, President Joe Biden.

-Mr Obama and former First Lady Michelle Obama’s appearance at 1600 Pennsylvania Avenue to unveil their official White House portraits was the first joint visit there since they left to escort Donald Trump to the Capitol on Inauguration Day in January 2017.
+Mr Obama and former first lady Michelle Obama’s appearance at 1600 Pennsylvania Avenue on Wednesday to unveil their official White House portraits was the first joint visit there since they left to escort Donald Trump to the Capitol on Inauguration Day in January 2017.
 It was Mr Obama’s second trip back this year, with the first coming in April for an event to celebrate the anniversary of the Affordable Care Act.

 Traditionally, White House portraits of former presidents are unveiled by their immediate successors, but Mr Obama’s successor – Donald Trump – never scheduled a ceremony to do so even though both Mr Obama’s and Ms Obama’s portraits were completed during his term.